Pseudoephedrine: Side Effects, Safety & Uses of Sudafed

 Are Regulations Helping to Curb Abuse?

-According to the National Association of State Controlled Substances Authorities, nationwide meth-lab incidents decreased overall as a result of government attempts to restrict sales of precursor ingredients to methamphetamines.
+According to a study sponsored by the National institute of Justice, nationwide meth-lab incidents decreased overall as a result of government attempts to restrict sales of precursor ingredients to methamphetamines.
 The study also found that regulations had some short-term effects on reducing demand for methamphetamines.

 However, controlling the supply of ingredients can only have limited effects in the overall demand for illicit substances.
 People with serious addiction problems may turn to other substances or other sources in order to obtain drugs if they lose access to their drug of choice.